justin-p/hugo-testing/content/guides/printnightmare/index.md

 git clone https://github.com/justin-p/CVE-2021-1675
 ```

-Then if you are lazy just use the [Taskfile](https://taskfile.dev/#/) inlclude in the repo.
+Then if you are lazy just use the [Taskfile](https://taskfile.dev/#/) included in the repo.

 ```bash
 task payload_folder